apache/echarts-doc/en/option/component/data-zoom-inside.md

  (Refer to[The introduction to data zoom component (dataZoom)](~dataZoom))

-The so called『inside』refers to installed inside the coordinate system.
+The so called『inside』refers to installed inside the coordinate.

 + translation: slid or drag to achieve data region translation in coordinate axis system.